RichyLAW/Checker/README.md

 *Is it a Virus* **No ;) If you don´t trust me check te source code.**

 <h3>IMPORTANT</h3>
-If you want to find a bug or just give me an idea, feel free to contact me
+If you find some kind of bug or just want to give me an idea, feel free to contact me